mit-han-lab/data-efficient-gans/README.md

 ## DiffAugment for StyleGAN2

-To run *StyleGAN2 + DiffAugment* for unconditional generation on CIFAR and few-shot generation, please refer to the [DiffAugment-stylegan2](https://github.com/mit-han-lab/data-efficient-gans/tree/master/DiffAugment-stylegan2) README.
+To run *StyleGAN2 + DiffAugment* for unconditional generation on few-shot generation, CIFAR, and FFHQ, please refer to the [DiffAugment-stylegan2](https://github.com/mit-han-lab/data-efficient-gans/tree/master/DiffAugment-stylegan2) README.

 ## DiffAugment for BigGAN